Ojibwe religion: Morality and gender roles

-Key to traditional Ojibwe life is the attempts to live well, or bimaadiziwin.
+Key to traditional Ojibwe life is the attempt to live well, or bimaadiziwin.
 Hallowell described this as denoting "life in the fullest sense, life in the sense of longevity, health and freedom from misfortune".
 To ensure this, a person must build respectful and reciprocal relationships with powerful manitouk.
 Dealing with life's hardships quietly and with equanimity is deemed admirable, while complaining or whining is frowned upon.
-Sharing what one has is an important value, while hoarding is discouraged; traditionally, sharing food with anyone hungry, including strangers, is important, with Ojibwe expecting the manitouk to show them similar generosity.
-A person seeking to accumulate too much power from the manitouk is deemed to endanger both their health and life and that of their family.
-One story maintains that youths who fast excessively to accumulate visions have lost their sense of communal obligations and so have become murderers, outcasts, or have been transformed into robins.
+Sharing is an important value, while hoarding is discouraged; traditionally, sharing food with anyone hungry, including strangers, is important, with Ojibwe expecting the manitouk to show them similar generosity.
+Traditionally, the Ojibwe worldview does not follow the Christian binary division between good and evil.
+Instead, Smith noted, it sees things in terms of "balance and imbalance, control and chaos".

-The traditional Ojibwa worldview understood greater complexity than the binary between good and evil introduced by Christianity.
-Smith argued that Ojibwe traditional views did not revolve around a binary between good and evil, but instead saw things in terms of "balance and imbalance, control and chaos".
 A person's bad behavior, referred to as madjiijiwe baziwin, can result in them being punished with misfortune or illness.
 Madjiijiwe baziwin can include being greedy and refusing to share, displaying excess pride, misusing one's power, murder, mistreating animals or plants, disrespecting or neglecting the manitouk, or displaying cruelty or sexual perversion.
+A person seeking to accumulate too much power from the manitouk is deemed to endanger both themselves and their family.
+Ojibwe lore maintains that youths who fast excessively to accumulate visions have lost their sense of communal obligations and so have become murderers, outcasts, or have been transformed into robins.
 Historically, revenge was a key means of keeping intra-and inter-community harmony, reflecting the myths of how Nanabush established social balance by seeking revenge for the deaths of his family members.
+To prevent revenge killings, a killer might give gifts to the person slain, so as to placate their spirit.

 Menstruating women are regarded as possessing an uncontrollable and dangerous power.
 While menstruating, they are prohibited from dancing at powwows, from approaching men involved in hunting, or from stepping over animals, especially those being prepared as food.
 Prior to European colonisation, the Ojibwe observed clear gendered divisions of labor, with men as hunters and women as the gatherers and preparers of food.
 Historically, men who were leaders in their bands could take multiple wives, thus displaying that they were able to support several women due to the favor of the manitouk.
-There are also historical references of Ojibwe men adopting the clothes and social roles of women based on visions experienced during puberty.
+Historically, certain Ojibwe men adopted the clothes and social roles of women based on visions experienced during puberty.
 Elders are accorded status, prestige, and power in Ojibwe communities.
-A person comes to be regarded as an elder not necessarily by age, but because they are perceived as living right, displaying wisdom as "sober, quiet, thoughtful, and respectful individuals".
+A person comes to be regarded as an elder not necessarily by age, but because they are perceived as living right and displaying wisdom.